 Things you’ll need: Paper

-For kids who are weaker in hand-eye coordination and fine motor skills, they can fold a sheet of paper into smaller and smaller sizes to strengthen their finger strength.
+Kids who are weaker in hand-eye coordination and fine motor skills can fold a sheet of paper into smaller and smaller sizes to strengthen their finger strength.

 Here are some of the main questions you can ask yourself before introducing a new activity to kids.